dstaka/Grab_AI_safety/README.md

  - Regarding modelling algorithm, XGBoost is employed because GBDT based model is strong in cross tabular data.
 ## Findings & insights
  - A travel time is the most important feature according to XGBoost feature importance.
 According to graph on ./jupyter_notebooks/model_XGBoost_all-features.ipynb, longer a drive, more a user may have more chance to feel danger.
 It makes sense but longer drive isn't necessarily dangerous one.
 A purpose of dangerous drive detection is to identify high risk driver, so we need to remove bias from labelling process.
  - In addition, there would be individual variation whether a user feels drive is dangerous or not.
 Also, a user might not report to Grab even if he had dangerous travel.
-Thus, I'm afraid that labelling could be biased.
+Thus, one of the concerns is that labelling would be biased.
  - Therefore, we may need to think of another way in order to annotate data for supervised learning, or to detect dangerous driver by using unsupervised learning.
 ## Use cases of the model built in the project
  - Grab provides function that enables a user to report in case that a drive was dangerous.
 However, there would be individual variation whether a user feels drive is dangerous or not.
 Also, a user might not report to Grab even if he experienced dangerous travel.
 Hence, the detective model can be used to identify danger drive even though a user doesn't report to Grab.
 By identifying a dangerous driver, Grab can alert to the driver and educate him before causing serious accident.